The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Michael Patrick Jann.
 Perf.
 Kirsten Dunst, Kirstie Alley, Denise Richards, Ellen Barkin, Allison Janney.
 New Line Cinema, 1999.

 Synopsis: A pitch-black comedy about a local beauty pageant.
 The plot includes murder, a huge swan float engulfed in flames, beauty pageant contestants upchucking contaminated seafood, and more!
-There are a couple of memorable closeups with an older white female librarian, who recalls her past as the beauty pageant winner in 1945.
+There are a couple of memorable closeups with an older librarian, who recalls her past as the beauty pageant winner in 1945.

 Role Call: Claudia Wilkens as Iona Hildebrandt, 1945 Winner—Comic Relief (female)